-Section 5(c)(4)(B) of the HOLA 107 authorizes savings associations to invest in service corporations.
+Section 5(c)(4)(B) of the HOLA 111 authorizes Federal savings associations to invest in service corporations.
 There is no similar authority for national banks.
 OCC rules addressing service corporations of Federal savings associations (as well as operating subsidiaries of Federal savings associations) are currently set forth at 12 CFR part 159 (Subordinate organizations).
-The OCC is proposing to remove these provisions of part 159 and create a new §5.59 based on part 159 that would address only Federal savings association service corporations.108 This part would set forth the characteristics of Federal savings association service corporations, the requirements applicable to such service corporations, and the filing requirements that apply to a Federal savings association's establishment or acquisition of a service corporation or its commencement of new activities in an existing service corporation.
+The OCC proposed to remove these provisions of part 159 and create a new § 5.59 based on part 159 that would address only Federal savings association service corporations.
+112 This new part sets forth the characteristics of Federal savings association service corporations, the requirements applicable to such service corporations, and the filing requirements that apply to